UnicordDev/Unicord/Research/WebSocket.md

 {"op":8,"d":{"guild_id":["guild_id"],"user_ids":["user_id"]}}
 ```

-## 14: Fetch User Presences
+## 14: FUCKING EVERYTHING
-Sorta equivelent of `OP 12`, but much more optimised, used for the user list.
+So Discord seem to use this opcode for like 50 different things, it's used for requesting presences, statuses, and so on, but also activating typing and activity events in guilds?!
+Like jesus what the fuck is with the focus on 14

  JSON Parameter | Type                           | Default | Details
  -------------- | ------------------------------ | ------- | -------